peter88213/scap_novx/README.md

 - Launch *scap_novx_v2.2.2.pyzw* by double-clicking (Windows/Linux desktop),
 - or execute `python scap_novx_v2.2.2.pyzw` (Windows), resp. `python3 scap_novx_v2.2.2.pyzw` (Linux) on the command line.

+#### Important

+Many web browsers recognize the download as an executable file and offer to open it immediately.
+This starts the installation.

+However, depending on the security settings, the browser may initially  refuse  to download the executable file.
+In this case, your confirmation or an additional action is required.
+If this is not possible, you have the option of downloading the zip file.

 ### Alternative: Zip file

 The package is also available in zip format: [scap_novx_v2.2.2.zip](https://github.com/peter88213/scap_novx/raw/main/dist/scap_novx_v2.2.2.zip)